- Biomedical Ethics Unit

 The Master's Specialization in Bioethics is sponsored by the:

-- Faculty of Law;
+- Faculty of Law; and

-- Faculty of Arts, Department of Philosophy.
+- Faculty of Arts, Department of Philosophy, School of Religious Studies.

 Students receive an M.A., LL.M., or M.Sc. degree in the discipline chosen with a specialization in Bioethics.

 Some applicants are mid-career professionals currently working as physicians, nurses, social workers, other health care providers, or lawyers.
-Other applicants have recently completed their undergraduate degrees in philosophy, law, religious studies, or other disciplines and wish to pursue specialized master's level training in bioethics before enrolling in doctoral level studies or entering the workplace.
+Other applicants have recently completed their undergraduate degrees in science, philosophy, law, religious studies, or other disciplines, and wish to pursue specialized master's level training in bioethics before enrolling in doctoral level studies or entering the workplace.

 Students pursuing the master's degree specialization normally take two semesters of courses before beginning their master's thesis.
 Courses offered include Bioethics Theory, Public Health Ethics and Policy, Research Ethics, and a Practicum that includes placement in a clinical or research setting.
 Research and writing the thesis normally takes one year.
 Students must also comply with the course and thesis requirements of their home disciplines.